-You have to be patient with your build up, don’t rush!
+You have to be patient with your build up so don’t rush.

-Your body WILL adapt and with time you will grow even more consistent.
+Furthermore, your body will adapt and with time you will grow even more consistent.

 I hope you can take away some things from this post that you can add to your training tool kit.

-The marathon can be humbling but when you incorporate race pace efforts, hard (and easy) long runs, easy runs to help your muscles repair and rebuild, fartleks.
+The marathon can be humbling.
+That being said, when you incorporate race pace efforts, hard (and easy) long runs you will get results.

-Consistency will bring you to the starting line with no regrets and all the motivation you could possibly need to get you to the finish line achieving your goal.
+Furthermore, consistency will bring you to the starting line with no regrets.
+Lastly, it will provide all the motivation you could possibly need to get you to the finish line achieving your goal.